cotica/capstone/README.md

 ### Questions along the way

-1. What is a good predictive test / training set?
+1. What is a good predictive test / training set size?
 2. How many iterations do we want to run through?

 - - -